DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 As the temperature increases, the intensity of the wavelength increases.

 ## Emissivity and Black Body
-Emissivity (denoted by *e*) is defined as **the ratio of the energy radiated from a material's surface to that radiated from a perfect emitter**, known as a blackbody, at the same temperature and wavelength and under the same viewing conditions.
+Emissivity (denoted by *e*) is defined as the ratio of the energy radiated from a material's surface to that radiated from a perfect emitter, known as a blackbody, at the same temperature and wavelength and under the same viewing conditions.

+For substances